MXWest/minikube-macos-ansible-awx/.github/README.md

 * `minikube` 1.26.1

 This document is based on Heikki Koivisto's ["Install AWX on mac" YouTube video](https://www.youtube.com/watch?v=yFWQBAPrWQE).
 I ran into a few gotchas, so I decided to put up these notes.
+One notable difference is that Heikki uses the [`hyperkit`](https://github.com/moby/hyperkit#hyperkit) driver, whereas I am using docker.
+As of this writing, `hyperkit` does not have
+M1 support.

 ### Start suitably-sized cluster